Greenock: Electronics

 However, with manufacturing moving to Eastern Europe and Asia, work has shifted to the service sector, especially call centres.
-EE and IBM both have major call centre operations in Greenock, while the Royal Bank of Scotland Mortgage Centre processes Mortgage applications from throughout the UK & Ireland.
+EE and IBM both had major call centre operations in Greenock.
+EE's call centre closed in 2024, and IBM left Greenock in 2023.
+The Royal Bank of Scotland continue to operate a Mortgage Centre that processes Mortgage applications from throughout the UK & Ireland.

 IBM closed their entire factory in Greenock which is in the process of being demolished.
 Sanmina, another electronics company, took over much of the IBM installation but moved 370 jobs to Hungary in 2006.
 The Sanmina plant, which consisted of the former IBM AMDC (Automated Materials Distribution Centre) and Modules buildings 1 to 5, has since ceased operation and was demolished in 2009.
 The Spango Valley site was rebranded as "Valley Park" in late 2009.
 Lenovo has also re-located away from Greenock, and the plant is now at 10% of the 1999/2000 capacity.
 As of 2020 the site of IBM in Spango Valley had been completely demolished.